Answers to your questions about how the COVID-19 vaccine works.

 - Vaccines imitate an infection so that our body can be prepared if and when it encounters the virus in the future.

-- The Moderna COVID-19 vaccine is an mRNA vaccine.
+- The Moderna and Pfizer COVID-19 vaccines are mRNA vaccines.
 COVID-19 vaccines are the first time that messenger RNA (mRNA) knowledge will be used widely.
 This knowledge has been studied by researchers for many years.

 - mRNA is like a messenger that tells your body how to make some of the proteins it needs to stop the COVID-19 virus from staying in your body.